dgaydukov/cert-ocpjp11/files/ocpjp11.md

 0.6 * 2 = 1 + 0.2 as you see again we got 0.2
 so 0.2 = 0.1100(1100)
 ```
-so you can see that we have ratioanl number like;
+so you can see that we have rational number like;
 * 1/8=0.125 that can be represented as finite in both decimal and binary
 * 1/5=0.2 that can be represented as finite in decimal but not in binary
 * `1/11=0.0909090909090909...` or `5/17=0.29411764705882354...` that can't be finitely represented in both decimal and binary
-simple rule is denominator;
+simple rule is denominator:
 * if it power 10, then it can be represented as finite decimal fraction
 * if it's power 2, then it can be represented as finite binary
 as you see many rational numbers can't be represented as finite binary, so we have to do rounding in order to store it